PC5059 - Psychological Interventions: From Problems to Solutions (2025/26)

 On successful completion of this module, you will be able to:

-1. Think critically about classic and contemporary theory and research on psychological interventions and how they work.
+1. Critically evaluate classic and contemporary theory and research on underpinning psychological interventions and how they work.

 2. Demonstrate understanding of different ways that psychologists can help to resolve a range of personal and social problems and achieve social justice goals.